-To date, there is no broadly agreed-upon methodology for mapping research to the SDGs and existing methods produce quite different results \cite{bergen_SDG}.
+To date, there is no broadly agreed-upon methodology for mapping research to the SDGs, and existing methods produce quite different results \parencite{bergen_SDG}.
 A common approach to identifying research related to a topic is to use Boolean search expressions.
 The Boolean method involves the use of keywords, either alone or in combination, using conditional functions and applied to specified text sections (title, abstracts, keywords, etc.) of scientific publications, and results in the exclusive retrieval of articles within which the defined search expressions were found.
-The authors of \cite{bergen_SDG} applied the Boolean method, taking an approach to limit their SDG publication sets to publications with a direct contribution to targets and/or indicators, with efforts made to reduce the impact of issues raised on the Boolean technique, resulting in a more restrictive publication set.
-Bordignon’s strategy \cite{bordignon_2020_sdg_mapping} aimed at reducing the polysemy of terms by limiting keywords from Elsevier 2020 queries \cite{elsevier2020_sdg_queries} to relevant subject areas using the All Science Journal Classification (ASJC).
+The authors of \parencite{bergen_SDG} applied the Boolean method, taking an approach to limit their SDG publication sets to publications with a direct contribution to targets and/or indicators, with efforts made to reduce the impact of issues raised on the Boolean technique, resulting in a more restrictive publication set.
+Bordignon’s strategy \parencite{bordignon_2020_sdg_mapping} aimed at reducing the polysemy of terms by limiting keywords from Elsevier 2020 queries \parencite{elsevier2020_sdg_queries} to relevant subject areas using the All Science Journal Classification (ASJC).
 A text-mining tool (CorTexT) was then used to enrich those selected publications.
-The Aurora European Universities Alliance \cite{schmidt_felix_2021_4917171} developed and released their 169 target-level SDG queries\footnote{\url{https://github.com/Aurora-Network-Global/sdg-queries}} also using keyword combinations, boolean- and proximity operators.
-The University of Auckland \cite{sdg_auckland} developed queries informed by the researchers within their network, this resulted in a localized version able to count in more papers that are specific to Australian and New Zealand research topics.
-In \cite{confraria2021}, the authors employ a two-step approach, involving building SDG-specific terms obtained from many sources (policy reports, publications, forums, etc), applying a selection process to the terms, and then using the terms to identify citation-based communities of publications.
-However, as described in \cite{bergen_SDG}, this process involves challenges related to the interpretation of the themes and concepts of the SDGs, decisions around which publications to designate as a "contribution" to the chosen interpretation of the SDG, and the translation of concepts into a search query that will accurately identify publications.
+The Aurora European Universities Alliance \parencite{schmidt_felix_2021_4917171} developed and released their 169 target-level SDG queries \parencite{vanderfeesten_maurice_2020_3817445} also using keyword combinations, boolean- and proximity operators.
+The University of Auckland \parencite{sdg_auckland} developed queries informed by the researchers within their network, resulting in a localized version that takes into account more papers that are specific to Australian and New Zealand research topics.
+In \parencite{confraria2021}, the authors employ a two-step approach involving building SDG-specific terms obtained from many sources (policy reports, publications, forums, etc), applying a selection process to the terms and then using the terms to identify citation-based communities of publications.
+However, as described in \parencite{bergen_SDG}, such a keyword-based-based approach involves challenges related to the interpretation of the themes and concepts of the SDGs, decisions around which publications to designate as a ``contribution'' to the chosen interpretation of the SDG, and the translation of concepts into a search query that will accurately identify publications.